-Woodmere is a medium-sized town located in the state of New York.
-With a population of 17,241 people and two constituent neighborhoods, Woodmere is the 110th largest community in New York.
+Woodmere is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New York.
+With a population of 18,669 people and three constituent neighborhoods, Woodmere is the 98th largest community in New York.

 Woodmere home prices are not only among the most expensive in New York, but Woodmere real estate also consistently ranks among the most expensive in America.

-Woodmere is a decidedly white-collar town, with fully 92.76% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Woodmere is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Woodmere who work in sales jobs (14.27%), teaching (14.23%), and healthcare (13.35%).
+Woodmere is a decidedly white-collar town, with fully 93.83% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Woodmere is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Woodmere who work in healthcare (14.11%), management occupations (13.29%), and office and administrative support (12.89%).

 In addition, Woodmere is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

-Despite being a small town, Woodmere has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Woodmere, a lot of people use the train to get to work every day though Woodmere is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

+Woodmere is a somewhat ethnically-diverse town.
 The people who call Woodmere home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodmere residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Woodmere include Russian, Italian, Eastern European, and German.
+Important ancestries of people in Woodmere include Polish, Russian, Eastern European, Italian, and Hungarian.

 The most common language spoken in Woodmere is English.
-Other important languages spoken here include Hebrew and Spanish.
+Other important languages spoken here include Spanish and German/Yiddish.